Safety and Welfare Policy statement ...........................................................................

 (h) After any incidents learners and staff should discuss future conduct and establish an agreed behavioural contract.

-(i) The use of physical intervention must be fully recorded in the Training company Incident Reporting system, and where necessary on the accident form.
-The occupational Health and Safety unit must be informed of all such incidents by phone or GroupWise as soon as is possible after the incident.
+(i) The use of physical intervention must be fully recorded in EDLounge Ltd.'s Incident Reporting system, and where necessary on the accident form.
+Senior Management and the Safeguarding Lead must be informed of all such incidents as soon as is possible after the incident.

 20. Driving for Work

-(a) EDlounge is committed to the delivery of its obligations under Health and Safety legislation with regard to driving for work, and recognises that there are specific risks to employees who are driving on behalf of the Training company.
-The practice of safe driving is essential to maintain all our drivers’ ability to perform their jobs effectively.
-The Training company endeavours to achieve the highest standards in all areas of health and safety and Training company drivers are relied upon to observe all the rules of the road, in addition to guidance related to the use and maintenance of their vehicles.
+(a) EDLounge Ltd. is committed to the delivery of its obligations under Health and Safety legislation with regard to driving for work, and recognises that there are specific risks to employees who are driving on behalf of EDLounge Ltd. The practice of safe driving is essential to maintain all our drivers’ ability to perform their jobs effectively.
+EDLounge Ltd. endeavours to achieve the highest standards in all areas of health and safety and EDLounge Ltd. drivers are relied upon to observe all the rules of the road, in addition to guidance related to the use and maintenance of their vehicles.

-(b) EDlounge has introduced this policy with the objective of identifying and minimising those risks and encouraging safe driving in order to reduce the number of accidents and comply with its legal obligations.
+(b) EDLounge Ltd. has introduced this policy with the objective of identifying and minimising those risks and encouraging safe driving in order to reduce the number of accidents and comply with its legal obligations.

-(c) The overall purpose of this Policy identifying Responsibilities and Arrangements is to provide guidance on Training company rules related to driving and to ensure that all Training company employees are aware of the health and safety implications of using a Training company vehicle or for using a private vehicle on Training company business.
+(c) The overall purpose of this Policy identifying Responsibilities and Arrangements is to provide guidance on EDLounge Ltd.'s rules related to driving and to ensure that all EDLounge Ltd. employees are aware of the health and safety implications of using an EDLounge Ltd. vehicle or for using a private vehicle on EDLounge Ltd. business.

-(d) Responsibilities Senior Management that being the Executive Team and Directors will monitor via risk assessment all travel activities undertaken as part of daily work.
-Where necessary they will ensure safe working procedures are in place as follows.
+(d) Directors and Executive Management will monitor, via risk assessment, all travel activities undertaken as part of daily work.
+Where necessary they will ensure safe working procedures are in place as follows:

-i) Heads of Departments (HoDS) and Team Leaders must ensure that their departments comply fully with this policy and working arrangements.
-Where necessary documentation and vehicle spot checks will be undertaken in line with the daily checks advised in the highway code
+i) Senior Management, Middle Management and Safeguarding Lead must ensure that teams comply fully with this policy and working arrangements.
+Where necessary documentation and vehicle spot checks will be undertaken in line with the daily checks advised in the Highway Code.

-ii) Estates Manager is primarily responsible for all training company vehicles, maintaining accurate records This will include:
+ii) Executive Management and Safeguarding Lead are primarily responsible for all EDLounge Ltd. vehicles and maintaining accurate records.
+This will include:

 - Taking copies of employees’ driving licences (hard and paper copies)